 Q: How can one identify Satisfactory teaching, Superior teaching and Outstanding teaching?

-Unless the authorities/superiors find ways to resolve this using reasonable measures and practical guidelines to identify 'good teachers', standards of mathematics and statistics education will deteriorate at hyperbolic or exponential rate!
-If this trend continues, in 10 or 15 years time we may need about 10% of the current staff to teach mathematics/statistics as there will be very few students interested of doing mathematics.
+Unless the authorities/superiors find ways to identify these levels of teaching using reasonable measures, the situation will continue to fall and the tandards of mathematics and statistics education will deteriorate at hyperbolic or exponential rate!
+If this trend continues, in 10-15 years, we may need a very small number the staff to teach mathematics/statistics as there will be very few students interested of doing mathematics.

-His recent publications include joint authorship with * C.R.Rao, * Bovas Abraham, * Vo Anh, * David Allen, * A.Thava, * J.Robinson and * S.Yadavalli.
+His recent publications include joint authorship with leading researchers including * C.R.Rao, * Bovas Abraham, * Vo Anh, * David Allen, * Michael McAleer, * A.Thava, * J.Robinson, * Neville Weber, * Tommaso Proietti, * Richard Gerlach, and * S.Yadavalli.

 He was a council member and treasurer of the SSAI (Statistical Society of Australia Inc.) NSW branch (2003-2006).
 He has organised a number of workshops and invited paper sessions in Australia and overseas.
 He is an elected member of ISI.